Most major US airports are among 40 targeted for shutdown flight cuts

 The head of Frontier Airlines recommended that travelers buy backup tickets with another airline to avoid being stranded.

-The cuts could affect as many as 1,800 flights, or upwards of 268,000 passengers, per day, according to an estimate by aviation analytics firm Cirium.
+The cuts also could disrupt package deliveries because two airports with major distribution centers are on the list — FedEx operates at the airport in Memphis, Tennessee, and UPS in Louisville, Kentucky, the site of this week's deadly cargo plane crash.

-Airlines routinely cut thousands of flights when a major snowstorm moves across the country in the wintertime.
-Last January, more than 2,000 flights were cancelled on one day as a storm moved across Texas, Louisiana and much of the Gulf coast.
+The cuts could affect as many as 1,800 flights, or upward of 268,000 passengers, per day, according to an estimate by aviation analytics firm Cirium.

-The difference is that these cuts being made during the shutdown will last indefinitely until safety data improves.
+Airlines are used to dealing with cutting thousands of flights on short notice during severe weather, but the difference now is that these cuts during the shutdown will last indefinitely until safety data improves.

 “I’m not aware in my 35-year history in the aviation market where we’ve had a situation where we’re taking these kinds of measures,” FAA administrator Bryan Bedford said Wednesday.
 “We’re in new territory in terms of government shutdowns.”